-What is a 3-day (72 hour) Disaster Supply Kit?
-A 3-day disaster supply kit should contain items to provide for the basic needs of each member of the family in the event of an emergency.
+What is a Disaster Supply Kit?
+A disaster supply kit should contain items to provide for the basic needs of each member of the family in the event of an emergency.
 Having a disaster supply kit ready to take with you at a moment's notice ensures that you will have necessary supplies no matter how fast you may need to evacuate.
 Pack supplies in duffel bags or backpacks and keep them in a designated place.
 Your kit will also come in handy if you must take shelter in your home.
 The lists on the following pages will help ensure that your disaster supply kit includes all the essentials.

-Each individual should customize the kit to meet his or her personal needs, but keep in mind that this reserve should be an all-hazards kit.
+Everyone should customize the kit to meet their personal needs, but keep in mind that this reserve should be an all-hazards kit.
 You must ask yourself, "What are the potential hazards in my community?"